 Maria Popova, the brilliant and prolific journalist/founder of Brain Pickings, once reflected that "Life, even at its most difficult, is a scavenger hunt for beauty."

 Where will you search for it today?

 X Factory is a global movement and community of women cultivating a more connected life.

-Join X Factory in Rhode Island on Friday, March 10 for an evening’s conversation about beauty.
-Four stories exploring the many facets of beauty, and an intimate community of women sharing their vision, stories, and wisdom about beauty in our world.
+Join X Factory in Rhode Island on Friday, September 15 for an evening’s conversation about CHANGE.
+Four stories exploring the many facets of change - and an intimate community of women sharing their vision, stories, and wisdom about change in our world.